tlambert03/napari-bioformats/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-pims" is free and open source software
+Distributed under the terms of the [BSD-3] license, "napari-pims-bioformats" is free and open source software

 ## Issues